 But many people are losing money because of typical financial planning!
-Other types of insurance plans expose people to risk and financial loss.
+Other types of insurance policies expose people to risk and financial loss.

 Whole life insurance is a permanent life insurance product that will last the entire lifetime of the person who is insured and provide a tax-free death benefit to the beneficiary(ies) of the policy.

-Whole life insurance is the only life insurance product available today that develops equity for the policy owner.
-All other forms of life insurance coverage, even so-called “permanent” universal life, variable universal life, and indexed universal life contracts, will not develop equity for the policy owner.
+Whole life insurance is the best life insurance available today if you’re looking for a permanent product.
+It develops equity for the policy owner unlike all other forms of life insurance coverage, even so-called “permanent” universal life, variable universal life, and indexed universal life contracts, which do not develop equity for the policy owner.

 Participating whole life insurance, a type of whole life insurance, pays the policy owner dividends when the insurance company generates a profit.